nicktehrany/ZNS-Study/README.md

 ## Plotting

 Running `python3 plot.py` in the root directory of this repo will create plots for all data that exists in the repo.
-These will appear in the `figures` directory under the respective benchmark and device names.
+These will appear in the `,figures` directory under the respective benchmark and device names.